Rocío Jurado: Private life

-Rocío was the first to substitute the typical regional costume with formal dresses with an international style, although she never forgot her origins.
+Rocío was the first main Spanish celebrity to abandon the use of typical traditional clothes and replace them with clothes from great international high couturiers and stylists, although she never forgot her origins.
 On 21 May 1976, when she married Spanish boxer Pedro Carrasco at the Sanctuary Virgen de Regla, she wore a traditional costume with a comb and flounces.
 They only had one daughter, Rocío Carrasco Mohedano.
-In private, she sometimes recognized that she did not have time to dedicate to her daughter; she had long tours in America and Europe which separated her from her daughter.
+In private, she sometimes recognized that she did not have time to dedicate to her daughter; she had long tours in Latin America and Europe which separated her from her daughter.
 After she was divorced in July 1989 and after obtaining the marriage annulment, Rocío married bullfighter José Ortega Cano on 17 February 1995 at her house in the country Dehesa Yerbabuena, in front of over 2300 guests.
-The ceremony was broadcast live (and prerecorded) on all the television channels.
+The ceremony was broadcast live (and prerecorded) on the main television channels on country.
 At the end of 1999, the couple adopted two Colombian children, José Fernando and Gloria Camila, who were presented in public in the Spanish magazine ¡Hola!.